rusnikola/virtuos/README.md

 Copyright and license info can be obtained directly from new and updated files.

+## VirtuOS R1.01

+VirtuOS R1.01 contains some fixes and improvements.

 ## Publication

 [Paper](https://dl.acm.org/ft_gateway.cfm?id=2522719)

-VirtuOS: An Operating System with Kernel Virtualization.
-Ruslan Nikolaev and Godmar Back.
+**VirtuOS: An Operating System with Kernel Virtualization.** Ruslan Nikolaev and Godmar Back.
 In Proceedings of the 24th ACM Symposium on Operating Systems Principles (SOSP'13), pp.116-132.
 Farmington, PA, USA.

 ## Installation